 Brooks-Nixon Prize Fund: The annual income of a fund established by Percy Willis Brooks 1890 and Mary Marshall Brooks is awarded each year as a prize to the best Bowdoin candidate for selection as a Rhodes scholar.
 (1975)

 Dorothy Haythorn Collins Award: This award, given by Dorothy Haythorn Collins and her family to the Society of Bowdoin Women, is used to honor a student "who has achieved academic and general excellence in his or her chosen major" at the end of the junior year.
 Each year the society selects a department from the sciences, social studies, and/or humanities.
 The selected departments choose a student to honor by purchasing books and placing them with a nameplate in the department library.
-The students also receive a book and certificate of merit.
+The student also receives a book and certificate of merit.
 (1985)

 Almon Goodwin Phi Beta Kappa Prize Fund: This fund was established by Mrs. Maud Wilder Goodwin in memory of her husband, Almon Goodwin 1862.
 The annual income is awarded to a member of Phi Beta Kappa chosen by vote of the Board of Trustees of the College at the end of the recipient's junior year.
 (1906)